Home » Events » Tesselaar Tulip Festival

 Tesselaar Tulip Festival

 Those looking to attend The Tesselaar Tulip Festival will be happy to know it is only one hour’s drive from the Melbourne CBD.
-This popular yearly event is renowned for its amazing display of tulip flowers and interactive exhibits.
+This popular yearly event is renowned for its fantastic display of tulip flowers and interactive exhibits.

-Tesselaar Tulip Festival 2023 Dates Calendar, Times & Tickets, Silvan
+Tesselaar Tulip Festival 2025 Dates Calendar, Times & Tickets, Silvan

 This unique festival is held at the Tesselaar Nursery in Silvan, one of the many suburbs within the Dandenong Ranges.
 Apart from the beautiful flower display, this festival also showcases live entertainment, a multicultural food exhibition and a sculpture display.